-"FAF" means fuel adjustment factor charges as determined by the Company from time to time and set out on our website www.nowcouriers.co.nz.
+“VFF” means variable fuel factor charges as determined by the Company from time to time and set out on our website www.posthaste.co.nz.

 “High Risk Items” includes bullion, cash, coins, negotiable instruments, (such as vouchers) securities or bearer securities (including credit cards and uncrossed cheques), traveller’s cheques, precious stones, jewellery, stocks, bonds, antiques, paintings or any works of art, passports, goods of a fragile nature, Dangerous Goods, Firearms, Perishable Items, second hand goods or carparts, items over 1.8 metres in length, or any other high risk item advised to the Customer by the Company from time to time as such.

-"Onforward" means rural delivery or delivery to remote areas as designated by the Company from time to time.
+“Onforward” means non-urban or delivery to rural/remote areas as designated by the Company.